goodpink/goodpink.github.io/index.md

 ---
 #### Call for Interns at OMRON SINIC X
-**OMRON SINIC X Corporation (OSX)** is the OMRON's brand-new start-up company located next to the University of Tokyo's Hongo Campus, and is currently looking for intern students excellent in either computer vision, machine learning, or robotics.
-Accepted students will be offered a competitive salary (200k-400k JPY per month) with residence and travel supports.
+**OMRON SINIC X Corporation (OSX)** is the OMRON's brand-new start-up company located next to the University of Tokyo's Hongo Campus.
+We are looking for intern students excellent in either computer vision, machine learning, or robotics.
+Accepted students will be offered a base salary of 200k-400k JPY per month (full-time) with residence and transport fully covered.
 If you are interested in research stays in Tokyo, please feel free to contact internships@sinicx.com.
-More information available at: [[Call for Interns]](/papers/call_for_interns_v5.pdf).
+More information available at: [[Call for Interns]](/papers/call_for_interns_osx.pdf).

 ---